Villikins and his Dinah: England

 The song's great popularity was further boosted after it was adopted by Sam Cowell, an Anglo-American music hall artist who performed it successfully and became his signature piece.

 At least two farces were written to exploit the popularity of the song, one by J. Stirling Coyne, Willikind and hys Dinah (1854), and one by Francis C. Burnand.

 An illustrated book, The Pathetic Legend of Vilikins and Dinah, was published in April 1854.

 At a state ball given by Queen Victoria at Buckingham Palace in June 1854, the band played a waltz version of "Villikins and his Dinah."

 It was also played by the Guards band during the Siege of Sebastopol.

 In Alice's Adventures in Wonderland by Lewis Carroll, Alice's fictional cat, Dinah is based on one of two real kittens, Willikins and Dinah, owned by Alice's namesake Alice Liddell and her brother Henry.

 Ireland

 In Ireland, the tune was used for two songs: The Old Orange Flute and Six Miles from Bangor to Donaghadee.

+The Corrigan Brothers used the tune in their song There's No One as Irish as Barack O'Bama, which achieved international popularity.